ToxicFrog/Ligaturizer/README.md

 The font family and weight for the output font (as recorded in the file) will be automatically set based on the name; if the output is `CousineLigaturized-Regular.ttf`, the font family will be `CousineLigaturized` and the font weight will be `Regular`.
 If no weight is specified, `Regular` is the default.

+`ligatures.py` supports some additional command line options to (e.g.) change which font ligatures are copied from; run `fontforge -lang=py ligaturize.py --help` to list them.

 ## Misc. ##
 ### Credit ###
 This script was originally written by [IlyaSkriblovsky](https://github.com/IlyaSkriblovsky) for adding ligatures to DejaVuSans Mono ([dv-code-font](https://github.com/IlyaSkriblovsky/dv-code-font)).
 I made a few changes to generalize the script so that it works for any font, so that I could add ligatures to my favorite fonts.
 [ToxicFrog](https://github.com/ToxicFrog) has made a large number of contributions.